blue-eyes-vn/vietnamese-offensive-words/README.md

 # Contributing to the Vietnamese Offensive Words list
 We are welcome every contribution to this Vietnamese Offensive Words list.
 Please open a Pull Request (insert link here), or submit an issue (insert link here) if you want to contribute a new, smelly offensive word to the list.
+The new word must be inserted in the list follow Vietnamese Alphabetical order.

 ### The following word format are accepted
 - Original Vietnamese word with native accent
 - Word variant written in short form, or teencode